matheusfelipe1/processo_seletivo_onfly/README.md

 >
 ## About code

+> Action and Reaction
+- Applying one of Solyd's basic concepts, which is the Principle of Responsibility, in the classes I create I always separate a method that receives an action and a method that triggers a reaction.
+Therefore, although the code sometimes seems more verbose, this type of approach makes it more manageable, achieving better scalability and readability.
+- So most of my classes (Especially the abstract ones) have the methods:

 > Abstractions
 - I like to use abstract classes whenever I can or should, and this project was no different.
 I always use methods in abstractions to make certain automatic requests, in addition to applying the contract between them.
 - In most methods you will see: